p-hzamora/FluentValidation/docs/localization.md

 This is a simple example that only replaces one validator's message in English only, but could be extended to replace the messages for all languages.
 Instead of inheriting from the default LanguageManager, you could also implement the `ILanguageManager` interface directly if you want to load the messages from a completely different location other than the FluentValidation default (for example, if you wanted to store FluentValidation's default messages in a database).

-Of course, if all you want to do is replace this message for a single use of a validator, then you could just use `WithMessage("'{PropertyName}' is required");`
+Of course, if all you want to do is replace this message for a single use of a validator, then you could just use `with_message("'{PropertyName}' is required");`

 ### Contributing Languages
 If you'd like to contribute a translation of FluentValidation's default messages, please open a pull request that adds a language file to the project.
 The current language files are [located in the GitHub repository](https://github.com/JeremySkinner/FluentValidation/tree/master/src/FluentValidation/Resources/Languages).
 Additionally you'll need to [add the new language to the default LanguageManager](https://github.com/FluentValidation/FluentValidation/blob/main/src/FluentValidation/Resources/LanguageManager.cs#L38)